A2p3kt/a2p3kt.github.io/README.md

 ### Purpose

 The website serves as a digital gateway to Nigeria, promoting tourism and cultural appreciation by highlighting various destinations, providing visual experiences, and offering contact information for potential visitors.
+This site was created as my final assignment for my Digital Services Course in Haaga-Helia UAS

 ## Site Structure